 Park AFM Scholarship Awards are open to undergraduate or postdoctoral students.
-Through this program, Park Systems has offered assistance to many researchers who qualify as Park AFM Scholars by matching them with one of thousands of nanoscience shared user facilities to perform their research using Park AFMs.
+Through this program, Park Systems has offered assistance to many researchers around the world who qualify as Park AFM Scholars by matching them with one of thousands of nanoscience shared user facilities to perform their research using Park AFMs.

 Laura, the first winner of Park AFM Scholarships 2019, and her group at the Engineering Department (Applied Electronics) use an innovative research approach, which is based on the fusion of the chemical and engineering methods to develop new generation of superconductive materials.